SquareGPS/navixy-api/docs/general/get-involved.md

 { "success": true }
 ```

-!!!
+!!! warning "Please note"
     If the response or structure has comments it is necessary to write these comments separately in the form of a list below

 ### Errors